trelm249/trelm249.github.io/readme.md

 # README
->This are my personal observations.
+> These are my personal observations.